Posts

 Image

 We all know that herbicides can harm us and the environment, so it follows that scientists are studying natural weed control methods.
 A team at Michigan State University recently studied the effectiveness of mulched maple and oak leaves on common dandelions in bluegrass lawns.
 The team tested chopped up leaves of red maple, silver maple, sugar maple and red oak and looked to see how they worked to suppress dandelions in a lawn.
 They found that after one and two mulch applications (at a high rate of mulching) up to 80% and 53% reduction in dandelions was achieved, respectively.
 This makes sense since leaves lay naturally on a meadow and are not blown off.
 They block light and water and suppress weed growth..
 But we, lawn owners, immediately blow off all the leaves on our lawn in our early spring 'clean up' which opens up sun to all weed seeds.
-We then apply pre-emergent weed killers to prevent the dandelions from sprouting ...
-Perhaps we should loo
+We then apply pre-emergent weed ...

 Tulip time!